Eagle Mountain Winery Set to Open in Spring 2020 in North Greenville County

 The Eagle Mountain management team consists of Bursick and Russ Gardiner, CEO & Managing Partner.
 Together, they have a combined 60 years of experience in the wine industry.
 Bursick, one of the most accomplished winemakers in America, has spent more than 35 years making outstanding wines at some of California’s largest

 “Never before has such an accomplished winemaker brought his knowledge and skill set to winemaking in South Carolina.
 It’s unprecedented,” says Gardiner.
 “And our exclusive Wine Club memberships will offer more than just the usual wine discounts.
 Benefits include free Italian Cuisine every Sunday, a chance to be involved in the wine crush, and Wine Camps with our winemaker where you’ll blend your own wine in the barrel room.
 Founding members will also receive personalized pavers and wine barrels.”

 In addition to Gardiner & Bursick, more than 30 local investors are helping fund Eagle Mountain Winery, which will serve food and wine from its tasting room and be open to the public seven days a week.
 The venue will also be available for weddings and private events during off hours.

 ABOUT EAGLE MOUNTAIN WINERY:

 Eagle Mountain Winery is a state-of-the-art winery set against the backdrop of the Blue Ridge Mountains on Highway 11 in Greenville County, South Carolina.
 The property features beautiful streams, small waterfalls, and spectacular mountaintop views, as well as bocce ball courts, walking trails and an outdoor sculpture garden.
-Set to open in early 2019, Eagle Mountain Winery will be a retreat featuring ultra-premium fine wines and Southern hospitality.
+Set to open in Spring 2020, Eagle Mountain Winery will be a retreat featuring ultra-premium fine wines and Southern hospitality.